 Ridout doesn't rely on In Memoriam as evidence that Thornton designed the Octagon.
 He points, rather, to a set of plans found in Thornton's papers.

 The majority of his finished drawings have been lost, most likely consigned to the use and care of builders and project superintendents.
 Research is thus hampered by the surprisingly thin evidence for much of Thornton's architectural work.
 For the Octagon the evidence consists primarily of two unsigned preliminary floor plans... (pp. 61-62)

 Ridout describes the second plan as "more carefully ordered" and suggests it was an improvement on the way to the even simpler final design.
 But no proof exists of their intended order.

-Ridout also notes that in May 1800, after a year of working on the Octagon, Lovering advertised in the newspaper that he could provide "specimens of buildings suitable for the obtuse or acute angles of the streets of the City of Washington." (p.
-123) Could two of those specimens, some of which must have resembled the building whose construction he was then supervising, have made their way to Thornton's papers?
+Ridout also notes that in May 1800, after a year of working on the Octagon, Lovering "attempted to capitalize on his experience with the unorthodox plan of the Octagon."
+He advertised in the newspaper that he could provide "specimens of buildings suitable for the obtuse or acute angles of the streets of the City of Washington." (p.
+123) In Part Two of this essay, I examine Lovering's career.
+For the moment, let's just say that if the "capitalizing" Lovering wasn't as disingenuous as Ridout implies, then one of his "specimens," some of which must have resembled the building whose construction he was then supervising, may have made their way into Thornton's papers.

 The second explanation for the drawings is that Thornton may have faced the challenge of "obtuse or acute angles" not for Tayloe but in designing a house he wanted to build for himself.